-Norway Rats have the habit of gnawing on plastic pipes, electrical wiring, insulation and even drywall.
+Norway Rats have the habit of gnawing on plastic pipes, electrical wiring, insulation, and even drywall.
 When Norway Rats invade homes they will often make their nests in attics or in basements.
 Additionally, they will scavenge for food at night and will contaminate pantry goods.

 Norway Rat Diseases

-Norway Rats are well known for the diseases they carry which includes jaundice, plague, rat-bite fever, trichinosis, cowpox virus, and salmonellosis.
+Norway Rats are well known for the diseases they carry which include jaundice, plague, rat-bite fever, trichinosis, cowpox virus, and salmonellosis.
 They can also bring inside fleas and other parasites into the home and infect pets as well as humans.
 Due to their destructive nature along with the potential health threats that Norway Rats can cause, they should never be tolerated.

 How to Get Rid of Norway Rats

 Preventing Norway Rats can be difficult, especially if they have already begun invading an area.
 To help stop and prevent an infestation, make sure to seal your home.
-Start by covering the attic vent and dryer vent with a wiring mesh, one that allows efficient air flow but won’t allow rodents inside your home.
+Start by covering the attic vent and dryer vent with a wiring mesh, one that allows efficient airflow but won’t allow rodents inside your home.
 If your home has a chimney, cover it as well with metal wiring mesh.
 Next, inspect your home’s windows and exterior doors.
 Look for gaps around the framing and weather stripping.
 Replace weather stripping or fill in the gaps.
-Many people will suggest using a silicone caulking glue.
+Many people will suggest using silicone caulking glue.
 It will keep insects and bugs out.
 However, rodents can eventually chew through the glue.
-To stop rodents use concrete quick mix to seal the holes or large gaps around the outside of your home.
+To stop rodents use a concrete quick mix to seal the holes or large gaps around the outside of your home.
 As large as rats are they can still squeeze through a gap the size of a quarter.